oloapinivad/MiLES/README.md

 * "z500_prepare.sh". **MiLES** is based on a pre-processing of data.
 This script expects daily 500hPa geopotential height data in a single folder: it interpolates data on a 2.5x2.5 grid, it selects the NH only and it organizes their structure and their features in order to make them handable by **MiLES**.
-It produces a single NetCDF4 Zip files.
+It produces a single NetCDF4 Zip files with all the data avaialble.
+A check is performed in order to avoid useless run of the script: if your file is corrupted you need to remove it by hand.
 You can use both geopotential or geopotential height data, the former will be automatically converted.
 To simplify the analysis by R, the CDO "-a" is used to set an absolute time axis in the data.